Updated February 12, 2021

 Make sure the funeral homes email you a copy of their price list.

 After discussing arrangements, make sure they email you the estimate.

 Check the vehicle charges.
-If there is no service and only 1-5 people attending graveside, no need for the rented hearse.
+If you are having a graveside service, no need for the rented hearse.
 Ask them to use the service vehicle and meet you at the cemetery.
-No processional and only 1-5 people means no need for a limo, take your own car.
-Also, no processional means no need for a second vehicle.